inivekin/abosa/abosa.typ

 owning errors caused by others, ever giving love they'd gotten.
-Forgive the absent-minded ways o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
+Forgive the absent-minded ways of one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
-Should named an few nae more exist,
+Should named and few no more exist,
-I'd easy find some substitutes, in names that never made a list, nae clamouring fae attributes.
+I'd easy find some substitutes, in names that never made a list, not clamouring for attributes.
-Be wary o unshamed an numb
+Be wary of unshamed and numb
-who don't love all in sympathy, but earnestly meet eyes that come wi gratitude, humility.
+who don't love all in sympathy, but earnestly meet eyes that come with gratitude, humility.
-An don't be so immutable
+And don't be so immutable
-you meet change wi hostility,
-but don't be so predictable
-in unpredictability,
-fae knowing physics pursues mess totally unpreventable should never hae one feeling less personally responsible.
+you meet change with hostility, but don't be so predictable in unpredictability, for knowing physics pursues mess totally unpreventable should never have one feeling less personally responsible.
-I guess I could hae been kinder, an done more than I could recall, owerlooked I'd be far blinder tae good I've done than my downfall,
+I guess I could have been kinder, and done more than I could recall, overlooked I'd be far blinder to good I've done than my downfall,
-I'll dislocate far oot o center, nae acknowledging aid tae net, doing good I won't remember, an others surely will forget.
+I'll dislocate far out of center, not acknowledging aid to net, doing good I won't remember, and others surely will forget.
 ```]

 #set page(columns: 1)